tetcore/tetsy/README.md

 ## tetsy

-The Tetsy Rust Library

-This library simplifies tetcoin specific libraries into a single unified namespace
+The Tetsy Rust Library simplifies Tetcoin specific libraries into a single unified namespace to enable universal decentralization.

 ## Tetsy Namespaces